 In Mexico, tamales are traditionally served at holidays, particularly the Winter holidays.
 Tamales are often served on Dia de Los Muertos (Day of the Dead) and the days around Christmas.

 On January 6th (Dia de los Reyes- Kings’ Day), many Mexican families serve a cake with a figurine of the baby Jesus baked into it.
-Whoever finds the figurine in their slice of cake has to make tamales for the celebration on February 2nd.
+Whoever finds the figurine in their slice of cake is in charge of making tamales for the Día de la Candelaria celebration on February 2nd.

 Popular Fillings for Tamales